wxWidgets/Phoenix/README.rst

 -----------------------------

-Development of wxPython is done with git, using https://github.com/wxWidgets/Phoenix as the main devlopment site.
+Development of wxPython is done with git, using https://github.com/wxWidgets/Phoenix as the main development site.

 Currently (September, 2024), only 2 developers (@swt2c, @RobinD42) can merge
 pull requests, or assign others to review pull requests.